microsoft/tslint-microsoft-contrib/README.md

 Rule Name   | Description | Since
 :---------- | :------------ | -------------
 `export-name`                   | The name of the exported module must match the filename of the source file.
-This is case-sensitive but ignores file extension. | 0.0.3
+This is case-sensitive but ignores file extension.
+Since version 0.0.5, this rule takes a list of regular expressions as a parameter.
+Any export name matching that regular expression will be ignored.
+For example, to allow an exported name like myChartOptions, then configure the rule like this: "export-name": \[true, "myChartOptionsg"\]| 0.0.3
 `missing-optional-annotation`   | A parameter that follows one or more parameters marked as optional is not itself marked optional | 0.0.1
 `no-banned-terms`               | Do not use banned terms: [caller](https://msdn.microsoft.com/library/7t96kt3h(v=vs.94).aspx), [callee](https://msdn.microsoft.com/library/334e1zza(v=vs.94).aspx), [eval](https://msdn.microsoft.com/library/12k71sw7(v=vs.94).aspx), [arguments](https://msdn.microsoft.com/library/he95z461(v=vs.94).aspx).
 These terms refer to functions or properties that should not be used, so it is best practice to simply avoid them. | 0.0.1
 `no-cookies`                    | Do not use cookies | 0.0.1